ukutaht/blog/_posts/2015-03-16-using-the-option-type-effectively.md

 }
 ```

-`and_then` works similarly to `map` but it does not wrap the return value in `Some` automatically.
+`and_then` works similarly to `map` but it does not wrap the return value in an optional automatically.
-This allows us to chain operations, each of which may return `None`.
+It allows the lamdba to choose the return type which means that we can chain operations which each may fail.

 People with a background in functional programming may recognise that this is a monad.